Sexposition: Criticism

 Some critics have disapproved of sexposition because, in their view, it uses inappropriate tactics, insults the audience's intelligence by appealing and succumbing to carnality and covers up the screenwriter's failure to build cohesive narratives, having to rely on long drawn out sequences of exposition made watchable only through appeals to sexuality.
-Some criticize sexposition for catering almost exclusively to heterosexual men.
+Writing in Salon, Lili Loofbourow criticized sexposition for catering almost exclusively to heterosexual men.
 Director Neil Marshall recalled during the filming of the second-season Game of Thrones episode "Blackwater" that one of the executive producers repeatedly urged him to add more full-frontal nudity.
 According to Marshall this executive producer explained to him: "[e]veryone else in the series is drama side.
 I represent the pervy side of the audience", an experience that Marshall described as "pretty surreal" to happen on the set of a major network production.

 Game of Thrones showrunner David Benioff admitted that he does "pay less attention to intricate plot points delivered during sex scenes", and co-creator D. B. Weiss agreed, saying that "Sex grabs people's attention.
 But once it has their attention, it tends not to let go of it."
 While the effect is reportedly different for different directors, they say "Every one of those sex scenes is there because we wanted that particular scene in the show.
 There is not a sex scene quota from HBO."
 Time reported before the seventh season in 2017 that "Even if Benioff and Weiss don’t always admit it, the show has changed.
 Scenes in which exposition is delivered in one brothel or another, for example, have been pared back."

-Huffington Post critic Maureen Ryan contrasted sexposition—which she said was useful if used to convey much information that would otherwise be boring—with "H.B." ("Hey, boobs!"), which she described as scenes that only exist to show (usually female) nudity.
+Huffington Post critic Maureen Ryan contrasted sexposition—which she said was useful if used to convey much information that would otherwise be boring—with "H.B." ("Hey, boobs!"), which she described as scenes that only exist to show (usually female) nudity, when reviewing the premiere of Starz' Magic City (2012) series.